FH-Cloud-Computing/website/docs/lectures/1-cloud-intro/index.md

     - API
     - Dynamic scaling
     - Can be classified into IaaS, PaaS and SaaS
+    - IaaS service offerings typically include:
+        - Virtualization.
+        - Network infrastructure.
+        - Everything required to run the above.
+    - PaaS service offerings typically include a managed service ready to be consumed by a developer.
+    - SaaS service offerings typically include a managed service ready to be consumed by a non-technical end user.

 All of the previously discussed things were available before the &ldquo;cloud&rdquo;.
 You could pay a provider to give you access to a virtual machine where you could run your applications.
 What changed with the cloud, however, is